The Commoner Class

 Rough & Ready

-You may not be the quickest on your feet, the strongest, or the most educated, but the hardships you have lived through have made you especially hardy.
-Starting from 1st level, you can use your Constitution, in place of Dexterity, when you calculate your Armor Class when you are wearing armor.
+You may not be the quickest on your feet, the strongest, or the most educated, but you are hardy.
+Starting from 1st level, you can use Constitution, in place of Dexterity, when calculating your Armor Class, unless you already add your Constitution.

 Trade

-Also at 1st level, you choose a Trade from the list below that best represents your livelihood and how you spend your days: Farmer, Innkeeper, Laborer, Old Timer, or Town Guard.
+Also at 1st level, choose a Trade from the list below that best represents your livelihood and how you spend your days:

 The Trade you choose grants you features at 1st level, and again when you reach 3rd, and 10th level in this class.